gouliev/polytruth/README.md

 # PolyTruth: Multilingual Disinformation Detection Corpus

 PolyTruth is a multilingual dataset for **disinformation detection** built from verified fact-checks and aligned corrective statements.
 It pairs **false claims** with **true statements** across **25+ languages**, designed for training and evaluating transformer-based language models on multilingual and cross-lingual disinformation classification.
+A preprint of the paper can be found on Arvix.org https://arxiv.org/abs/2509.10737.

 ⸻